-Indianapolis — Speaker suppliers will diversify their custom-speaker selections to accelerate their growth, and more companies will launch their first custom models here at the CEDIA Expo.
+Speaker suppliers diversified their custom-speaker selections to accelerate their growth, and more companies launched their first custom models here at the CEDIA Expo.

-Installers can expect to find expanded selections from Angstrom, coNEXTion, Elan, KEF, Klipsch and Snell.
-SunFire will show its first architectural speaker.
+Installers found expanded selections from Angstrom, coNEXTion, Elan, KEF, Klipsch and Snell.
+SunFire showed its first architectural speaker.

-Angstrom: For multiple dwelling units (MDUs) in markets where construction codes prohibit in-wall and in-ceiling speakers, Angstrom will show surface-mount models that also assuage concerns about the transfer of music from one condo unit to another.
+Angstrom: For multiple-dwelling units (MDUs) in markets where construction codes prohibit in-wall and in-ceiling speakers, Angstrom showed surface-mount models that also assuage concerns about the transfer of music from one condo unit to another.

-The Markham, Ontario, company will be in the Vidikron booth with two kits, each consisting of two Angstrom mini speakers in off-white, color-matched swiveling mounts and other installation hardware.
+The Markham, Ontario, company showed two kits, each consisting of two Angstrom mini speakers in off-white, color-matched swiveling mounts, and other installation hardware.

-KEFAmerica: A new high-end in-wall, its second HTiB system, and a second plasma-friendly on-wall speaker will be among the new products displayed.
+KEF America: A new high-end in-wall, its second home theater in a box (HTiB) system and a second plasma-friendly on-wall speaker were among the new products displayed.

-The company will also show its new motorized in-ceiling speaker, its first motorized in-wall surround speaker and its revamped Q series of enclosed speakers.
+The company also showed its new motorized in-ceiling speaker, its first motorized in-wall surround speaker and its revamped Q series of enclosed speakers.
 All were previously announced.

 The on-wall KHT 6000 ACE is the company’s second plasma-friendly on-wall LCR speaker, but it’s shallower and slimmer than the current KHT9000 ACE.
 It uses a UniQ array, dual bass drivers and a mounting system that automatically optimizes response depending on whether the speaker is wall- or stand-mounted.
 The speaker contains two differently voiced crossover networks, and when the speaker is mounted onto the supplied wall bracket or stand, different contacts are engaged, turning on the appropriate crossover network.
 It’s available in brushed aluminum at a suggested $499 and will be offered in black lacquer at $549.